My-Dog-Spot/happy-puppy/README.md

-# This is a Code Fellow 201 Class Project
+# This is a Code Fellows 201 Class Project
 http://codefellows.org/

 “Scratch a dog and you’ll find a permanent job.” – Franklin P. Jones (humourist)